The Incident (1990 film): Plot

 In 1944, in Lincoln Bluff, a fictional, small Colorado town, the Second World War is still raging when the town's only doctor, George Hansen, is murdered at local US Army Camp Bremen, which holds German prisoners of war.

-Harmon Cobb, a local lawyer, is coerced by Judge Bell into serving as defense attorney for Sergeant Geiger, the German prisoner accused of killing the doctor.
+Harmon Cobb, a local lawyer, is coerced by Judge Stoddard Bell into serving as defense attorney for Sergeant Wilhelm Geiger, the German prisoner accused of killing the doctor.
 Cobb has no desire for Geiger to be acquitted.
-In addition to sharing in the wartime anti-German sentiment, Cobb has a son who is an American soldier fighting the Germans.
+In addition to sharing in the wartime anti-German sentiment, Cobb has a son, Harold, who is an American soldier fighting the Germans.
 To preserve his self-respect as an ethical attorney, however, Cobb begins to build a nominal defense by asking several of Geiger's POW subordinates to act as character witnesses.
 When all refuse to testify, Cobb asks Geiger to pull rank to get them on the stand.
 Geiger refuses to expose the POWs to the consequences of testifying.
 Moreover, Geiger angrily accuses Cobb of being uninterested in the illegal activities in the camp and suggests he investigate the death of prisoner Ernst Schmidt, who supposedly died of “natural causes.”

-In court, POW Sergeant Riefenstahl testifies that Geiger is a member of the Nazi party sworn to "kill as many Americans for Hitler" as he can.
+In court, POW Sergeant Hans Riefenstahl testifies that Geiger is a member of the Nazi party sworn to "kill as many Americans for Hitler" as he can.
 Cobb’s sympathy toward defending Geiger is further dampened when he receives word during the trial that his son has been killed in action, resulting in a trial delay of two weeks.
-When Officer Wallace comes to Cobb with a letter from the murdered doctor written on the day of his death, Cobb begins to suspect that not only is Geiger innocent, but Hansen's death is only the tip of the iceberg in illicit operations at Camp Bremen.
+When Officer Joe Wallace comes to Cobb with a letter from the murdered doctor written on the day of his death, Cobb begins to suspect that not only is Geiger innocent, but Hansen's death is only the tip of the iceberg in illicit operations at Camp Bremen.

 During the hiatus, Cobb digs deeper.
 When asked for a subpoena, Judge Bell warns Cobb against trying to build an actual case, saying that he specifically appointed Cobb as defense attorney because he expected Cobb, inexperienced in such cases, to lose the case.
 The judge declares that he will sentence Geiger to hang.
 Astounded at the judges’ unethical behavior, Cobb whines to Officer Wallace that he is being used as the court jester.
 Wallace advises Cobb to disrupt and dig deeper at the camp to expose the illegal beatings and deaths of POWs being countenanced by Major Lilly.